-• Prerequisite Course Grade and GPA requirement

-All prerequisite courses must be completed with a grade of 'C' or higher, and all applicants must have a cumulative Prerequisite Course Grade Point Average (as calculated by CASPA) of 3.0 or higher.

-Cumulative Science GPA Requirement (Biology, Chemistry, Physics or BCP courses)

-All applicants must have a cumulative overall BCP Course Grade Point Average (as calculated by CASPA) of 3.2 or higher.

-• Cumulative Overall GPA Requirement

-All applicants must have a cumulative overall Grade Point Average (calculated by CASPA) of 3.0 or higher for all undergraduate and graduate courses.

-• NOTE: Higher GPA will result in higher weighting on the Berry PA Program admissions rubric.
+- Prerequisite Course Grade and GPA requirement All prerequisite courses must be completed with a grade of 'C' or higher, and all applicants must have a cumulative Prerequisite Course Grade Point Average (as calculated by CASPA) of 3.0 or higher. - Cumulative Science GPA Requirement (Biology, Chemistry, Physics or BCP courses) All applicants must have a cumulative overall BCP Course Grade Point Average (as calculated by CASPA) of 3.2 or higher (cohort 2027) and 3.0 or higher (all other cohorts). - Cumulative Overall GPA Requirement All applicants must have a cumulative overall Grade Point Average (calculated by CASPA) of 3.0 or higher for all undergraduate and graduate courses. - NOTE: Higher GPA will result in higher weighting on the Berry PA Program admissions rubric.